yodycastro2024/YodyProduct--Product-School--AI-Product-Management/02-strategy/strategy-one-pager.md

 ## 1. Problem & Workflow

-The Problem: roadmap discussions at RocketShip are driven by the loudest voice in Slack rather than customer evidence.
+The Problem 1: roadmap discussions at RocketShip are driven by the loudest voice in Slack rather than customer evidence.
 Priorities reverse weekly; stakeholder trust is eroding.

-Prevention: Juno explicitly prevents 'opinion-driven prioritization' - the bad decision of moving a feature up the backlog because someone in #leadership posted strongly, instead of because the cited evidence outweighs the alternatives.
+Prevention 1: Juno explicitly prevents 'opinion-driven prioritization' - the bad decision of moving a feature up the backlog because someone in #leadership posted strongly, instead of because the cited evidence outweighs the alternatives.

+Problem 2: The volume of weekly signals is immense, and it's impossible to keep the rhythm of digesting and collecting valuable insights to drive prioritization.

+Prevention 2: AI can manage the heavy lifting of processing large amounts of signals based on clear guardrails and a well-designed RAG.

 ## 2. Target Metrics